 Welcome to Apache Synapse Developer Guide.
 This document is a starting point for anyone who's willing to write code for Synapse and make contributions.
 We welcome several different types of contributions such as ideas, new features, bug fixes, documentation and samples.
 This guide strives to provide information on how you can get the Synapse source code, how to setup the development environment and how to make contributions.
 Further it provides instructions on how to get in touch with the other developers, how to report issues and how to keep track of development activities.

 If you are an experienced Synapse developer or already a committer for Synapse, this document might still contain useful information on setting up your working copy of the source code and committing code changes.
-So feel free to read all the way through.
+So, feel free to read all the way through.

 Synapse code base is maintained in a Subversion repository.
-Therefore anybody willing to go through the Synapse source code in the development trunk and make contributions should use a Subversion client to interact with the Synapse code base.
+Therefore, anyone willing to go through the Synapse source code in the development trunk and make contributions should use a Subversion client to interact with the Synapse code base.
 To learn more about using Subversion or to download the latest client distributions, please visit the Apache Subversion project website.
 Developers on Unix/Linux based systems may use the command line based SVN client, while the developers on Windows platform can use an appropriate client application like TortoiseSVN.

 Some useful information on using the Apache Software Foundation's source code repositories can be found among the ASF developer documentation.